Ready to create your cyber security roadmap (aka IT security roadmap)? You may be wondering how to get started.

+Ready to have your own cyber security roadmap (aka IT security roadmap) and wondering how to get started?
 Cyber security professionals face a wide range of challenges when it comes to career planning.

-To help you out and get you on track for a successful career as a cyber security expert, we created this quick guide to getting started and creating your own personalized roadmap!
+To get you on track for a successful career as a cyber security expert, we created this quick guide.
+I’m going to discuss what a security roadmap is and why it’s important.

 What Is a Cyber Security Roadmap?